obsidianmd/obsidian-help/en/Start here.md

 If you want to just start taking notes, check out [[Basic note taking]]

 If you already have a collection of notes in markdown format, just choose them for your Vault.
-Go to the Settings gear in the lower left, choose "Vault," and select the directory your notes are in.
+Choose "Vault" in the lower left and select the directory your notes are in.

 If you have notes from Roam Research, Notion, or other systems, [[Import data|here's how to import them]].

 If you'd like to know more about Obsidian, you can [[Obsidian|read about our story]].

-By the way, you can feel free to edit these help docs, but when you click Settings => Help => Read Help again, they will be overwritten.
+By the way, you can feel free to edit these help docs, but when you open it again, they will be overwritten.
 So, don't put anything in them you want to keep.

 ## I have questions.